Containers

 Creating a container

-Containers are created by passing the schema to the service-specific client’s createContainer function.
+Containers are created by passing the schema to the service-specific client's createContainer

-7const { container, services } =
+const { container, services } = await client.createContainer(schema);

 Notes:

-• The client object is defined by the service-specific client library.
-See the documentation for the service you are using for more details about how to use its service-specific client library.
+object is defined by the service-specific client library.
+See the documentation for the service you are using for more details about how to use its service-specific client library. - It is a good practice to destructure the object that is returned by

 A newly created container is in an unpublished state.
 An unpublished container is stored on the local client only and therefore no data is shared with other clients yet.
 But the data in it can, and sometimes should be, edited while it is unpublished.
-See Container states and events .
+See Container states and events.

 Publishing a container

-In order to publish the container to a service, code on the creating client calls the container object’s attach method.
+In order to publish the container to a service, code on the creating client calls the container object's attach

 In the Fluid APIs, the terms "attach", "attached" and "detached" mean publish, published, and unpublished, respectively.